Groups

 // Both elements are created already grouped under "header-block"Ungrouping Elements

-When you need to edit grouped elements independently, your assistant uses slides_ungroup_elements to dissolve the group.
+When you need to edit grouped elements independently, your assistant uses element_ungroup to dissolve the group.
 All elements become independent again but stay in their current positions.

 Parameters